Patient education: Warfarin (Coumadin) (Beyond the Basics)

 Take warfarin on a schedule — Warfarin should be taken exactly as directed.
 Do not increase, decrease, or change the dose unless told to do so by a healthcare provider or according to a self-monitoring protocol if you are using a device at home.
 If a dose is missed or forgotten, call the prescribing clinician for advice.

 Warfarin tablets come in different strengths; each is usually a different color, with the amount of warfarin (in milligrams) clearly printed on the tablet.
-If the color or dose of the tablet appears different than those taken previously, the patient should immediately notify their pharmacist or healthcare provider.
+If the color or dose of the tablet appears different from those taken previously, the patient should immediately notify their pharmacist or healthcare provider.

 Reduce the risk of bleeding — There is a tendency to bleed more easily than usual while taking warfarin.
 Some simple changes can decrease this risk: